 The University makes every effort to assure that applicants are properly counseled and admitted into the school's programs.
-Should, however, a new applicant decides to cancel his or her enrollment within three (3) days of admission (excluding weekends and holidays), the University will refund all monies paid with the exception of the non-refundable \$100 application fee.
+Should, however, a new applicant decides to cancel his or her enrollment within three (3) days of acceptance (excluding weekends and holidays), the University will refund all monies.